Richard Gale (British Army officer): Between the wars

 When the war ended in November 1918, Gale volunteered to go to India in 1919, serving with the 12th Battalion, MGC where Captain John Harding was a fellow subaltern who, like Gale, was to attain the highest ranks in the army.
 However, in 1922 the MGC was disbanded and Gale reverted to serving with the Worcestershire Regiment, and served with the 3rd Battalion, Worcesters before that, too, was disbanded, with Gale transferring to the Machine Gun School in India.
+In 1924, he married Ethel Maude Larnack Keene.
 In 1928 he joined the 1st Battalion, Worcesters.
-During his time in India he gained entry to the Staff College, Quetta, attending from 1930 to 1931, and after two years in the institution he graduated as a staff officer.
+During his time in India he gained entry to the Staff College at Quetta, attending from 1930 to 1931, and after two years in the institution he graduated as a staff officer.
 Promotion prospects during the interwar years were limited, and although he received above average grades in his annual reports, he remained a subaltern for fifteen years, until he was promoted to the rank of captain in the Duke of Cornwall's Light Infantry (DCLI) on 26 February 1930.

 In February 1932, Gale was seconded for service as a General Staff Officer Grade 3 (GSO3) in India.
 He was appointed a brigade major on 1 January 1934.
 Gale left India in January 1936 and returned to England to serve with the DCLI, receiving a brevet promotion to major on 1 July.
 In February 1937 he was transferred to the War Office as a GSO2, with responsibilities for the creation of training pamphlets and publications.
 He transferred to the Royal Inniskilling Fusiliers on 13 October.
 In December 1938 he was promoted to major and moved to the Staff Duties (Planning) section of the General Staff at the War Office.